adrai/devicestack/README.md

 ## vx.y.z

-- impemented has function for Device and Connection.
+- impemented has function for Device and Connection

 ## v1.8.6